LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 ---

 A :dfn:`let` operation introduces a new variable into the query expression.
-Usually, this is done when evaluating an expression whose value will be be used repeatedly further on throughout the query expression.
+Usually, this is done when evaluating an expression whose value will be used repeatedly further on throughout the query expression.
 For example, a let operation may evaluate an expression based upon the current iteration variable, assigning the result to a new variable, and then using both further within the